vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

-# GSC-FSS-Lab-Chatbot
+# Implementing a chat bot using Watson Cognitive Services

 Welcome!
-These instructions describe the prerequisites you should complete before attending the lab session.
+These instructions describe the pre-requisites to be completed before attending the lab session.
 Please follow these steps to ensure that you are fully prepared to participate on the day of the lab.

 ## Prepare your Bluemix account

 <b>1.
-Ensure that you have an account on [IBM Bluemix](https://console.ng.bluemix.net/).
-(If you already have an account, you can proceed to [step 2](#acc_complete) in this section). </b>
+Ensure that you have an account on [IBM Bluemix](https://bluemix.net/).
+If you already have a Bluemix account, then sign in to your account and proceed to [step 2](#acc_complete). </b>

-  1.1 Register for a [Bluemix account](https://console.ng.bluemix.net/registration/), fill out the required details and click 'Create Account'.
+  1.1 Register for a [Bluemix account](https://bluemix.net/registration/), fill out the required details and click 'Create Account'.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/register.PNG)